 Let’s say you sleep on that and in the morning put it down to a long week and too much caffeine.

 But a month later you are heading south on Edgware road, nostrils full of shisha smoke and car fumes, when it happens again.
 This time you’ve been trailing a courier from Paddington, half-competitively, half because something about the way he’s navigating the city – cruising complex junctions, finding little cuts you didn’t know about – tells you you might learn something from him.
 You guess he’s heading for Marble Arch and you’re right.
 You’re watching him closely to see how he tackles it.
 But he never gets that far.
 He’s about half a block ahead of you when you see a movement, a wobble, an intentional shift towards the kerb.
 What is he thinking?
 He’ll be thrown from his bike.
 There’s a small tree on the pavement, he’ll buckle his wheel on that, or worse.
 A split second later the tree is there, but the courier is not.

 You get off your bike, and stare at the empty space for a long time.

-The next couple of months are like a wonderful waking up.
-You start to see them everywhere.
-Couriers not just vanishing, but appearing out of nowhere on the street ahead of you.
-You see them so often you wonder how you never noticed it before.
-You ask other couriers about it, coming to recognise a certain response when you do.
+The next couple of months are a wonderful awakening.
+You start to see them everywhere, couriers not just vanishing, but appearing out of nowhere on the street ahead.
+You see them so often you wonder you never saw them before.
+You ask other couriers about it, and come to recognise a certain response when you do.
 A little movement of the head.
-A smile, or it’s opposite, the worried look.
+A smile, or its opposite, the worried look.
 The shutting down of conversation.
-You raise the subject with more and more couriers just to test this reaction.
+You raise the subject with more couriers just to test this reaction.